Storm-Eagle20/RTChanger/README.md

 Q: Will there be any updates to this?

 A: I don't honestly see the point of updating this once it's released.
 Unless a critical bug arises, there's really nothing else to be done with this application in particular.

+# Disclaimer

+I am not responsible for any bans or any ingame punishment of any sort from the use of RTChanger.
+You are highly unlikely to get any sort of ban, but there have been ban waves before.
+Quoting Plailect from his guide (if you have installed CFW recently you should already have this done):

+>There have been reports of a wave of bans being handed out to CFW users by Nintendo.
+To protect yourself, please do the following steps before starting this guide:
+1. Go to System Settings, then “Internet Settings”, then “SpotPass”, then “Sending of System Information”
+2. Disable the “Sending of System Information” option
+3. Exit the System Settings
+4. Go to your Friend’s List (the Face Icon in the top row of your Home Menu)
+      * If you receive an error and are kicked out of the menu, the Friend’s List setting is already disabled
+6. Go to the Friend’s List settings, then “Friend Notification Settings”, then “Show friends what you’re playing”
+7. Disable the “Show friends what you’re playing” option
+8. Exit your Friend’s List

 # Contact Information